-Clerk
+Clerks

 Sanction Count

-Dismissed 3

-Owner Sold 2
+Owner Sold.
+No additional enforcement action.
+2

-Server was business owner.
-No additional action taken.
+Criminal Summons 21

+\$150 Fine, suspended permit due to non-payment.
 1

-RV suspended Non payment of \$650 fine 4

-Employed less than (45) days 3

-Criminal Summons 26

-\$100 Reduced prior to hearing 1

-\$150 Fine 1

 \$200 Fine 1

-\$200 Fine, retake RV course 1

-\$200 Fine, revoked due to non-payment 2

-\$200 Fine, suspended due to non-payment 1

-\$200 Fine/retake RV course, revoked for non-payment 1

-\$200 fine/retake RV course, suspended due to non-payment 1

-\$250 Fine 2

-\$300 Fine 27
+\$300 Fine 12

-\$300 Fine, suspended due to non-payment 1

-\$500 Fine 2 nd Offense 1

-\$650 Fine 4
+\$350 Fine 4

-\$650 fine, revoked due to non-payment 1

-\$650 fine/NO show/No pay Warning on RV 1
+Disposition Unknown 39

 c.
-Are citations or warnings issued to retailers or clerks who sell tobacco to minors for inspections that are part of the Synar survey?

-If "Yes" to 5c, please describe the state's procedure for minimizing risk of bias to the survey results from retailers alerting each other to the presence of the survey teams:

-Risk of bias is minimized by: (1) multiple inspection teams conducting compliance checks, so an area is completed before area retailers can communicate with each other; (2) OATC conducting tobacco and alcohol compliance checks on an ongoing basis throughout the year, providing a year-round enforcement presence; and (3) OATC does not issue a citation at the time of a compliance check.
+Are citations or warnings issued to retailers or clerks who sell tobacco to minors for inspections that are part of the Synar survey? ∑ Yes □ No If "Yes" to 5c, please describe the state's procedure for minimizing risk of bias to the survey results from retailers alerting each other to the presence of the survey teams: Risk of bias is minimized by: (1) multiple inspection teams conducting compliance checks, so an area is completed before area retailers can communicate with each other; (2) OATC conducting tobacco and alcohol compliance checks on an on-going basis throughout the year, providing a year-round enforcement presence; and (3) OATC does not issue a citation at the time of a compliance check.
 Citations are issued at the end of the day or within 24 hours of a compliance check.
-OATC conducted 993 tobacco compliance checks for the FFY 2018 Annual Synar Report.
-OATC conducted an additional 4,591 tobacco compliance checks in SFY 2018.
-In addition, OATC conducted 13,706 alcohol compliance checks.
+From July 1, 2019 - June 30, 2020, OATC conducted 2,257 tobacco compliance checks.
+791 of these tobacco were conducted for the FFY 2020 Annual Synar Report).OATC also conducted 7,548 alcohol compliance checks during this time period. d.

-- d.
 Which one of the following best describes the level of enforcement of state youth access to tobacco laws carried out in your state?
-(Check one category only.) - Enforcement is conducted only at those outlets randomly selected for the Synar survey. - Enforcement is conducted only at a subset of outlets not randomly selected for the Synar survey. - Enforcement is conducted at a combination of outlets randomly selected for the Synar survey and outlets not randomly selected for the Synar survey. - e.
-Did every tobacco outlet in the state receive at least one compliance check that included enforcement of the state youth tobacco access law(s) in the last year?
+(Check one category only.)
+Enforcement is conducted only at those outlets randomly selected for the Synar survey. ☐ Enforcement is conducted only at a subset of outlets not randomly selected for the Synar survey.
+Enforcement is conducted at a combination of outlets randomly selected for the Synar survey and outlets not randomly selected for the Synar survey. e.
+Did every tobacco outlet in the state receive at least one compliance check that included enforcement of the state youth tobacco access law(s) in the last year? ☐ Yes ⊠ No f.

-f.
 What additional activities are conducted in your state to support enforcement and compliance with state youth tobacco access law(s)?
 (Check all that apply and briefly describe each activity in the text boxes below each activity.)